Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

 #### End call with reason

-Applications can use the `endCallWithReason` API to send the end call reason to SPiDR/Kandy Link, then SPiDR/Kandy Link will send the SIP BYE message with the reason to the remote user.
+Applications can use the `endCallWithReason` API to send the end call reason to SPiDR/Kandy Link, then SPiDR/Kandy Link will send message with the reason to the remote user.
 The remote user gets the reason using the `callStatusChanged` API.
 If the call end reason string length exceeds the character limitation defined in SPiDR/Kandy Link Core, then SPiDR/Kandy Link Core will not send the excess characters.

 ###### Example: End call with reason